 Ashe’s success as a Davis Cup player and his U.S. Open and Wimbledon titles are legendary.
 But, his recognition at tennis became the tool that he would use to challenge society to end the racial injustice that plagued the planet.
 He made several trips to South Africa (against the wishes of many Black leaders in America) to pressure the government to end apartheid.
 He marched on Washington in support of the fair treatment of Haitian refugees.
 His life was dedicated to the elevation of his people.
 He focused a great deal of his attention on education.
 He encouraged youngsters to become doctors and lawyers.
 He wanted youngsters to attend and graduate from college instead of putting all of their energy into athletics.

 The ATA has produced several of the world’s top players and coaches.
 Althea Gibson and Arthur Ashe, the first African Americans to be ranked No. 1 and to win Grand Slam titles, were sponsored and groomed by ATA officials and coaches.

 Most African American professional tennis players were trained by ATA Clubs and played ATA Tournaments before turning pro.
 The list includes such greats as Zina Garrison, Leslie Allen, Lori McNeil, Chandra Rubin, Katrina Adams, and Mali Vai Washington to name of few.

-Plans are underway for the ATA’s Centennial Celebration in 2016 with the development of a permanent home for the ATA that will serve as a National Training Facility and will house the Black Tennis Hall of Fame.
+Plans are underway for the ATA’s Centennial Celebration in 2017 with the development of a permanent home for the ATA that will serve as a National Training Facility and will house the ATA Tennis Hall of Fame.